-The first took me so far down the road, the second took me a lot further and helped me to make sense of a lot of things which had happened/were happening and helped me find peace with me.
+The first took me so far down the road, the second took me a lot further and helped me to make sense of a lot of things that had happened/were happening and helped me find peace with myself.
 The third helped me to find out what I really am, what I really want to be and to find inner peace with Mikki.

 To flip flop between physically different people mentally and emotionally is difficult to process because the two lives you lead do interact with each other, inside you and outside in your life.